truenas/documentation/content/SCALE/SCALETutorials/Datasets/DatasetsSCALE.md

 {{< include file="/static/includes/StorageCompressionLevelsScale.md" >}}

 ### Setting Dataset Quotas
-You can set dataset quotas when you add a dataset using the quota management options found on the **Advanced Options** of the **Add Dataset** screen.
+You can set dataset quotas while adding datasets using the quota management options in the **Add Dataset** screen under **Advanced Options**.
 You can also add or edit quotas for an existing dataset, by clicking **Edit** on the **Dataset Space Management** widget to open the **[Capacity Settings]({{< relref "CapacitySettingsSCALE.md" >}})** screen.

 {{< trueimage src="/images/SCALE/Datasets/AddDatasetQuotasManagement.png" alt="Add Dataset Advanced Quota Options" id="Add Dataset Advanced Quota Options" >}}

 Setting a quota defines the maximum allowed space for the dataset.
 You can also reserve a defined amount of pool space to prevent automatically generated data like system logs from consuming all of the dataset space.
-You can configure quotas for only the new dataset or for both the new dataset and any child datasets of the new dataset.
+You can configure quotas for only the new dataset or both the new dataset and any child datasets of the new dataset.

 Define the maximum allowed space for the dataset in either the **Quota for this dataset** or **Quota for this dataset and all children** field.
 Enter **0** to disable quotas.